Bad Breath. Cure Halitosis, Foul Smell from Mouth Instantly. Get Fresh Breath Naturally and Permanently.

 6. Parsley : Chewing on parsley will eliminate bad breath.
 Parsley chases away garlic breath when chewed fresh.
 A small piece of chocolate is said to have the same effect.

-7. Cardamom Seed : Chewing on Cardamom is very effective as Cardamom actually kills bad breath bacteria.
+7. Cardamom Seed : Chewing on cardamom is very effective as Cardamom actually kills bad breath bacteria.
 OR Can try chewing fresh mint, or tarragon.

 8. Rosemary : Chew fresh rosemary leaves.
 OR make a mouthwash with a pinch of cloves, cinnamon, anise seed, and rosemary.
 Steep in a cup of sherry for a week, and then strain.
 Use daily as required.